Hani People

 1st month of Hani calendar (around February)

 Spring festival with swinging activities, singing, and courtship games.
-Young people gather to socialize and find potential partners.

 Cultural Practices